 - Ease depression

 - Help with focus and concentration

 These benefits in turn help to boost your creativity.
 Think about it: when do you do your best creative work?
 Is it when you’re angry and stressed, or when you’re happy and relaxed?

 The positive effects are mindblowing when you consider what a simple (notice I said simple and not easy…) activity meditation is.
-(For more benefits and the links to the research that backs them up, check out this article by Emma Seppala.)

 How To Start Meditating

 The first important thing to bear in mind is that it doesn’t have to be time-consuming.
 I know this is something that puts many people off in the first instance, because really who has enough time to sit around seemingly doing nothing?
 (Actually, you could probably scrape together more time to meditate than you think.
 I mean, do you really need to spend ALL that time on Facebook?)

 Certainly in the beginning, if you try to do even half an hour of meditation you will seriously struggle.
 Five minutes is a good amount of time to start with, and possibly all your brain will allow.
 Practice most definitely makes perfect here, like with yoga.
 With time, you’ll be able to meditate for longer, and what’s more – you’ll WANT to meditate for longer.

 Guided meditations can really help when you’re a beginner, as you focus on the voice and what it tells you to do or visualise.
 There are various free soundtracks and videos available online that vary in terms of spirituality and woo-woo-ness (if that’s even a word).
 I’ve linked to a couple in the Further Reading and Resources section at the end of this post, but a favourite of mine at the moment is the Buddhify app.